dafky2000/simplectemplate/CONTRIBUTING.md

 Please note we have a Pull Request Process, please follow it in all your interactions with the project.

-## Pull Request Process
+## Fixing issues and Pull Request Process

 * Creating a new branch off of the develop branch
-* All changes to the code should have appropriate unit tests
-* All code should match PSR-2 style
 * Submit a pull request again develop as the base branch
-* All travis checks will need to pass
 #### **Did you find a bug?**